jamescroft/fontawesome-cheatsheet/README.md

 There is also a search box up top, so you can find an icon by keyword.

-###Is are Font Awesome exactly?
+###What is Font Awesome exactly?
-[Font Awesome](http://fontawesome.io) is basically little symbols, icons, or pictograms (whatever you prefer to call them) that you can use in a webpage, just like a font.
-If you're creating a site based on the current version (4.0.3), [you have access to 369 of them](http://fontawesome.io/cheatsheet/).
+[Font Awesome](http://fontawesome.io) is basically a library of little symbols, icons, or pictograms (whatever you prefer to call them) that you can use in a webpage, just like a font.
+If you're creating a site based on the current version (4.2.0), [you have access to 479 of them](http://fontawesome.io/cheatsheet/).

 Don't know how to set up Font Awesome?
 Go check out the [offical getting started guide](http://fontawesome.io/get-started).